nitrogen-lang/nitrogen/docs/language.md

 If any other escape sequence is found, the backslash and following character are left untouched.
 For example the string `"He\llo World"` would not change in its interpreted form since the escape sequence `\l` isn't valid.
-It's always good practice to explicitly escape a backslash rather than relying on this behaviour.
+It's always good practice to explicitly escape a backslash rather than relying on this behavior.

 Raw strings are slightly different.
 They're surrounded by single quotes and may span multiple lines.
 The only valid escape sequence is `\'`, escaping a single quote.
 Raw strings can be helpful for templates or large bodies of inline text.